TechGrounds-Cloud8/cloud8-QuincyTjia/08_Project_01/Design Document.md

 When I deleted my stack the S3 bucket wasn't deleted, so I had to add a few extra lines of code to make sure the S3 bucket is automatically deleted when the stack is destroyed.

 15-07-2022: I had to fix the issue why I cannot access my webserver, so I began by fixing that.
 I think it has to do with permissions, so I will search in that direction.
 I tried to make the bucket public and after that I could access the website.
 So it defenitely has to do with permissions.
 I had to make a IAM role that grants access to the S3 bucket.

+18-07-2022: A new sprint!
+Before I get started with this sprint I had to make a clear overview of the tasks I had to do for this print.
+So I began the day by making a planning and by making tasks in jiira.
+After I had done that I went further with the project.
+I still had to make a IAM role that grants access to the S3 bucket, so I continued working on that.
+After a lot of searching and trying things out, it turned out I had to change the permissions of the s3 bucket.
+I allowed the webserver to read  the s3 bucket and it worked after that.

+# SSH and Managementserver

+The next step I was going to take is to make sure the SSH connection will work when you try to login on the managementserver.
+I already made the SG which allows SSH connections and the NACL for the managementserver.
+The first step is to make sure a key-pair exist or is generated, otherwise you cant login with SSH.
+I created a key-pair via the management console for now.
+After that I tried to connect to the Admin server via SSH.
+I couldn't connect to it because it said a port 22 connection time out.
+I had to look a bit better at my SG's.
+It turned out I had to change the outbound SSH rule for the NACL of the managementserver.
+I had to change the port range to the same range as the ephemeral traffic instead of only using port 22.
+I can now access my managementserver via SSH connection.
+A requirement is that the management server can only be reached from a trusted IP adress (my home), so I have to make sure that it is only reachable via my IP adress.
+I had to modify some SG's.